Rowlinsons Banner Image

 Before this can be done, the courts have to verify that the will is valid and confirm who has the authority to administer the estate.

-What is the executor of a will responsible for?
+What is the executor responsible for?

 The executor of a will is legally responsible for carrying out the instructions set out in the will after the person has died.